-The Kougaberg area is home to the high mountains of the Cape Fold belt, a huge aquifer that contains groundwater from Cape Town to Port Elizabeth.
-The system, called the Table Mountain Aquifer System, stores water underground and acts as nature’s hidden dams.
+The Kouga area is home to the high mountains of the Cape Fold belt formed by the Table Mountain sandstone, a huge aquifer system that extends from Cape Town to Port Elizabeth.
+The Table Mountain Aquifer System, stores water underground and acts as one of nature's hidden dams.

 Supplies water to